FIBERS, An ongoing collection of various fiber art projects and commissions.

 Keeping cool.
 Transitioning from the body into the world marks quite often a change in temperature and a temporary change in temperament.
 The dyed yarn symbolises the transitioning from one space to another, and is knit in a loose manner to allow air to circulate freely when wrapped around the body.
 The blanket was made for a friend in the early stages of second gestation.
 The blanket was made to be a shared item between the siblings, to keep cool and also protected in the humid Korean summers.

-Florence Mohair Wrap, 2016, single coloured mohair.
-This work was gifted.
+Gottardo Florence Mohair, 2016, single coloured mohair.
+Gifted.

 A mother and her daughter will share so much.
 This wrap was made to function both as blanket, as scarf, shawl, and represent the bond between a mother and daughter.